 Inorganic Scintillator Crystals

-Thallium (Tl) based elpasolites combine the best features of NaI:Tl, LaBr3:Ce and He-3 into one scintillation detector.
-Tl-based elpasolites provide simultaneous gamma-neutron detection, while enabling pulse shape discrimination between gamma-rays and thermal neutrons.
+Thallium-based elpasolites combine the best features of NaI:Tl, LaBr3:Ce and He-3 into one scintillation detector.
+Thallium-based elpasolites provide simultaneous gamma-neutron detection, while enabling pulse shape discrimination between gamma-rays and thermal neutrons.
 They are expected to satisfy all the key requirements for gamma-ray detectors; high energy resolution, high detection efficiency and low cost.
 Furthermore, they will provide excellent thermal neutron detection capabilities and good pulse shape discrimination of gamma and neutron events.

-Our detectors will provide instrument manufacturers with new alternatives to build high performance, low cost radiation detection instruments.
-These instruments will be used in nuclear non-proliferation, nuclear treaty verification, environmental monitoring, nuclear waste cleanup, and border security.
-Oil well logging, medical imaging, nuclear and particle physics experiments, space physics and non-destructive testing are additional applications for Tl-based elpasolites.
-Tl-based elpasolites are grown using the Bridgeman technique.
+RMD’s detectors provide instrument manufacturers with new alternatives to build high performance, low cost radiation detection instruments for use in nuclear non-proliferation, nuclear treaty verification, environmental monitoring, nuclear waste cleanup, and border security.
+Oil well logging, medical imaging, nuclear and particle physics experiments, space physics and non-destructive testing are additional applications for Thallium-based elpasolites.
+Thallium-based elpasolites are grown using the Bridgeman-Stockbarger method.